cremerlab/useless_expression/code/processing/growth_rates/2021-07-27_r1_SingleKO_acetate/README.md

 status: >
     Accepted
 description : >
     Data looks good.
-The ∆opp strain grew notably slower than previously, but there is no clear reason not to think that it is legitimate.
+Replicate 3 of the ∆pot strain was dropped due to a higher initial OD and a long lag phase, making isolation of the exponential phase more difficult
 ---

-# 2021-07-26 (Run 2) Single KO Acetate Growth Rate Determination
+# 2021-07-27 (Run 1) Single KO Acetate Growth Rate Determination

 ## Purpose
-This is an experiment measuring the rate of growth of single knockouts of "useless" proteins in minimal medium supplemented with acetate. ss
+This is an experiment measuring the rate of growth of single knockouts of "useless" proteins in minimal medium supplemented with acetate.

 ## Materials

 ### Growth Media